kingyiusuen/reddit-post-classification/README.md

 ![Screenshot](screenshot.gif)

 The app is deployed to [Heroku](https://reddit-post-classifer.herokuapp.com/).
-(Heroku apps go to a sleeping mode when it doesn't receive any request for about 30 mins, so it may take a minute or two to load up the frontend and another minute to wake the backend up to get the predictions).
+(Heroku apps go to a sleeping mode when it doesn't receive any request for about 30 mins, so it may take a minute or two to load up the frontend and another minute for the backend to wake up and get the predictions).

 What I learned along the way: